A note on quadratic cyclotomic extensions: The structure of the sets of quadratic extensions

-For completeness, we include a geometric description for the moduli space of the inseparable extensions of degree $2$ over the field of characteristic $2$.
-One can prove easily the following lemma. \begin{lemma} Let $F$ be a field of characteristic $2$ and let $K$ (resp. $L$) be a purely inseparable quadratic extension of $F$ defined by the minimal polynomial $x^2-a$ (resp. $x^2-a')$.
+We include a description of the structure of the set of the inseparable extensions of degree $2$ over the field of characteristic $2$, for completeness.
+Since any element not in the base field serves as an inseparable generator for an inseparable extension of degree $2$, one can easily prove the following lemma. \begin{lemma} Let $F$ be a field of characteristic $2$ and let $K$ (resp. $L$) be a purely inseparable quadratic extension of $F$ defined by the minimal polynomial $x^2-a$ (resp. $x^2-a')$.
 Then $K$ and $L$ are isomorphic over $F$ if and only if $a=c^2a'-b^2$ for some $b,c\in F$. \end{lemma}